0xC0DE6502/bbc-basic-experiments/outbreak/README.md

 9GC.3,7:MOV.O*T,P*S:V.M:MOV.B*T,C*S:V.M:IFD:W=-W:G=G-1:V.4,F,11,30:P.Q:G.4EL.G.4
 ```

 Redraw ball.
 Erase the ball at its old position (O,P) and draw it at its new position (B,C).
-If we hit a brick (as checked in the previous line), decrement the total brick counter (G) and update the your score (Q) as shown on the screen.
+If we hit a brick (as checked in the previous line), decrement the total brick counter (G) and update your score (Q) as shown on the screen.
 Finally, continue playing from line 4.

 Outbreak - Copyright (C) 2021 [0xC0DE](https://twitter.com/0xC0DE6502)